RobertARandolph/AdmiralBumbleBee.com/_posts/2020-09-28-PDF-and-more.md

 I'll explain basically how it works and where you can use it.

 This also provides a "Reader" version of each page with no navigation or distractions.
 I'll try to improve the reader pages over time.
 These are fully static, not dynamic, so they are easily acquired and displayed through various means.

+There's also been a few significant adjustments to then [DAW Chart](/DAW-Chart.html).

 <!--more-->